Entanglement detection via general SIC-POVMs

-Besides mutually unbiased bases, another intriguing topic in quantum information theorem is the symmetric informationally complete positive operator-valued measurements (SIC-POVMs) \cite{s5,s6}.
+Besides mutually unbiased bases, another intriguing topic in quantum information theorey is the symmetric informationally complete positive operator-valued measurements (SIC-POVMs) \cite{s5}.
 Most of the literature on SIC-POVMs focus on rank $1$ SIC-POVMs (all the POVM elements are proportional to rank $1$ projectors).
-Such rank $1$ SIC-POVMs have been shown analytically to exist in dimensions $d=1,\cdots,16,19,24,28,35,48$, and numerically for all dimensions $d\leq67$ (see \cite{s6} and references therein).
-However, despite the enormous effort of the last years, it is still not known if rank $1$ SIC-POVMs exist in all finite dimensions.
-In \cite{s7}, the author introduced the concept of general SIC-POVMs in which the elements need not to be of rank one, and showed that such general SIC-POVMs exist in all finite dimensions.
-And then Gour and Kalev \cite{gk14} constructed the set of all general SIC-POVMs from the generalized Gell-Mann matrices.
-Recently, in Ref. \cite{clf15}, the authors used the general SIC-POVMs to derive separability criteria for arbitrary $d$-dimensional bipartite and multipartite systems.
+Such rank $1$ SIC-POVMs just exist in lower dimensions.
+The author \cite{s7}introduced the concept of general SIC-POVMs(GSIC-POVMs) in which the elements need not to be of rank one, and Gour and Kalev \cite{gk14} constructed the set of all general SIC-POVMs from the generalized Gell-Mann matrices.
+In addition, based on entanglement detection, Chen \cite{clf15} and Shen \cite{shen1} used the GSIC-POVMs to give separability criteria for arbitrary $d$-dimensional bipartite and multipartite systems.

-In this paper, we study separability problem via general SIC-POVMs and propose some criteria for the separability of arbitrary high dimensional bipartite systems and multipartite systems of multi-lever subsyetems.